run-llama/template-workflow-showcase/README.md

 # Organization

 - `src` contains python workflow sources.
-The name of the deployment here is defined as `research`
+The name of the deployment here is defined as `app`
-- `ui` contains a vite app powered by llama-ui.
+- `ui` contains a vite app powered by `@llamaindex/ui`.
 It calls the local workflow server via api requests.
-See http://localhost:4501/docs for openAPI docs
+See http://localhost:4501/deployments/app/docs for openAPI docs